Louisiana is one of the top ten most dangerous states to drive in, and car accidents are a big reason why.

 There are two things you always want to avoid doing after a car accident.

-- Never call your insurance company without first talking to an attorney
+- Never call your insurance company without first talking to a Louisiana car accident attorney

 - Never speak to the other insurance companies of the other people involved in the accident